semickolon/kirei/README.md

 - My cheap tool says "0 mA" and, at this point, I need a better power profiling instrument to further optimize power consumption.
 Nonetheless, it should have pretty decent battery life.
 - Keymap is read from EEPROM so it can be dynamically updated like VIA.

+### RP2040

+- USB HID is working.
+- The next step is to implement the scheduler and make a unified keyboard configuration for embedded implementations.
+That is, CH58x and RP2040 (and others in the future) would share a common hardware config.

 ### Testing

 - For testing key presses against keymaps.